Bandwidth/api-docs/site/docs/webrtc/overview.md

 ## Client vs Server - 3rd Party Call Control

-Bandwidth’s WebRTC platform utilizes Third Party Call Control, meaning that none of the participants in the call actually control the media flow.
-Control of the call (or Call Control) is instead managed by a third party, or the server (i.e your web application).
+Bandwidth’s WebRTC platform utilizes a Third Party Call Control model, meaning that none of the participants in the call actually control the media flow.
+Control of the session (or Call Control) is instead managed by a third party, or the server (i.e your web application).
 This is done to ease coordination and increase security.

 In practical terms, this means that your server application will need to manage the subscriptions that are established between the participants.
 We have created helper methods to simplify cases where everyone in a session should be “fully wired” together.
 But you still maintain the ability to create custom situations, such as a manager ‘whisper’ in a contact center - where the caller can’t hear the manager, but the contact center agent can.